On a generalized Brauer group in mixed characteristic cases, II: The Gersten resolution for and

 for $j>0$ by \cite[p.781, Corollary 3.5]{Ge} and \cite[p.786, Corollary 4.4]{Ge}.

 Assume that the statement in the case of (i) is true for $n\leq N$.
 We prove that the statement is true for $n=N+1$ in the case of (i).

-By a standard norm argument, the proof of the statement in the case (i) is reduced to the case where $\mu_{m}$ is contained in $k$ and $s=n$.
-So we assume that $\mu_{m}\subset k$.
+By a standard norm argument, the proof of the statement in the case (i) is reduced to the case where $m$-th roots of unity is contained in $k$ and $s=n$.
+So we assume that $k$ contains $m$-th roots of unity.
 By \cite[p.774, Theorem 1.2]{Ge}, we have an isomorphism